dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 See the previous section for more information on the schema test case design.

-Each of these 11 OSes has a dedicated and specialized 5 test cases to test idempotency for that OS and this will ensure that the contract domain primitves blocks for each of the OSes are aligned with the globacl contract rule for idempotency above.
+Each of these 11 OSes has a dedicated and specialized 5 test cases to test idempotency for that OS and this will ensure that the contract domain primitves blocks for each of the OSes are aligned with the global contract rule for idempotency above.

 Namely cleanup_and_retry should ALWAYS be the action plan response from the LLM.
 The context based test cases test both history field signals and stderr field signals to instigate the idempotency treatment by the LLM.